AnotherKamila/bc-thesis/src/3-protocol.md

  - **integrity**: if a message is decrypted successfully, no accidental or purposeful third party modification of the nonce or the encrypted payload can have occurred;
  - **resistance to timing attacks**: the implementations try to always perform the same amount of work.

-Furthermore, the protocol's idempotence and use of nonces **prevents replay attacks**: if an attacker attempts to replay a request to a server, nothing bad will happen as all requests are idempotent; if she replays a response to a controller, its nonce will not match any of the requests the controller is currently expecting and therefore it will ignore the fake response.
+Furthermore, the protocol's idempotence and use of nonces **prevents replay attacks**: if an attacker attempts to replay a request to a server, nothing bad will happen as all requests are idempotent; if she replays a response to a controller, its nonce will not match any of the responses the controller is currently expecting and therefore it will ignore the fake response.